umlouco/video-conference-zoom/README.txt

 * Separate Admin area to manage all meetings.
 * Can add meeting links via shortcode to your WooCommerce product pages as well.

+**Zoom Web SDK Notice from Zoom Itself**

+The Web SDK enables the development of video applications powered by Zoom’s core framework inside an HTML5 web client through a highly optimized WebAssembly module.

+As an extension of the Zoom browser client, this SDK is intended for implementations where the end user has a low-bandwidth environment, is behind a network firewall, or has restrictions on their machine which would prevent them from installing the Zoom Desktop or Mobile Clients.

 **LIMITATIONS:**

 * Webinar module not integrated